Tao Zhu: Political career after 1949

-Tao Zhu was Secretary of the Guangdong Provincial Committee and Commander of the Guangzhou Military Region.
+Tao was appointed as Secretary of the Guangdong Provincial Committee and Commander of the Guangzhou Military Region in 1953.
 He became implicated during the Gao Gang affair but was protected from criticism by Mao Zedong.
 In 1958, during the initial stages of the Great Leap Forward, he participated enthusiastically in the "anti-hoarding campaign" in Guangdong, believing that reported production figures were real, and that the observed food shortage was only due to peasants' hoarding.
 Within a year, he realized his mistake as his campaign was not able to discover stored food supplies in villages; in fact, most peasants were starving.
 In the 1959 Lushan Conference, he initially sympathized with Peng Dehuai in his criticism of the Great Leap Forward.
 However, after a harsh reaction from Mao Zedong, Tao Zhu switched sides and joined up in Mao's attack on "right-leaning opportunists", submitting a list of his own officials that he identified as "opportunists".
 Nonetheless, in Guangdong, Tao's government took steps to reverse the damage of the Great Leap Forward by expanding individual peasant ownership of land and allowing emigration to Hong Kong.